 Feeling unsure how to manage completing your incomplete(s), especially on top of your current course-load?
-We talked with Lesdi C. Goussen Robleto, L&S Mentor, one of the mentors with Tackling Incompletes.
+We talked with Lesdi C. Goussen Robleto, former L&S Mentor.
 Lesdi offered four steps you can take to get your incompletes to completion!

 Step 1: Map Your Incomplete(s)